 - Boat insurance

 - Valuables insurance

 - Umbrella insurance

 - Travel insurance

-Compared to the hundreds of companies who offer more typical homeowners insurance policies, there are relatively few companies who provide specialized luxury home coverage for high net worth people.
-Here are a few companies that provide high value home insurance to individuals throughout the United States.
-Note that most insurance companies for high net worth people work primarily through independent agents or brokers.
-You generally can't get an online quote for value home insurance.
+Compared to the hundreds of companies that offer standard homeowners insurance policies, there are relatively few companies that provide specialized luxury home coverage for high-net-worth people.
+Note that most insurance companies for high-net-worth people work primarily through independent agents or brokers.
+You generally can't get an online quote for high-value home insurance.

 We were very impressed with the ratings and reviews of the high-end home insurance carriers we looked at.
 They all had very strong complaint ratings from the National Association of Insurance Commissioners, which means that they received a lower number of complaints than a typical insurance company.
 They all also had financial strength ratings of A- or better, which means that the company is likely to be able to pay out insurance claims irrespective of economic or other conditions.

 High-value home insurance companies

 NAIC Complaint Rating (lower is better)